jimenasalinasgroppo/MDEF/docs/term2/02-Design Studio.md

 1 volunteer

 Today was the second day of the collage creation workshop at Mamás que Leen.
 We felt much more confident and less nervous this second time even though we had a few material constraints (forgot to bring more scissors, didn’t cut the paper that we were using as base previously).
 The women also felt much more comfortable participating (one chose to carry on learning Spanish) and the other 6 attendants joined the collage creation.
 None of them had ever done a collage before and it felt like the appropriate art technique to imagine futures and relations with words.
 Each woman picked a set of 2 words from the poems we had read out loud the previous day.
-Some word combinations that were chosen “tranqulidad + calma”, “poder + cuidado”, “abuelos amor”.
+Some word combinations that were chosen “tranquilidad + calma”, “poder + cuidado”, “abuelos amor”.

 Carolina spoke a blend of Portuguese + Spanish and to me that also set the perfect tone since we wanted to create a space of vulnerability, showing how we are all migrants in Spain and how we are all here to learn.
 We struggled with the space setting since we didn’t want to be placed in a hierarchically higher position than them.
 Quite the contrary, we wanted to learn from them and hear what they had to say.